Research Scientist Visa Sponsorship Jobs in Colorado

 Which companies sponsor visas for research scientists in Colorado?

 Federal research institutions and large aerospace and biotech employers account for a significant share of research scientist sponsorship in Colorado.
-The National Renewable Energy Laboratory, National Center for Atmospheric Research, Ball Aerospace, Lockheed Martin, and the University of Colorado campuses have all filed H-1B petitions for research scientist roles.
+The National Renewable Energy Laboratory, National Center for Atmospheric Research, Ball Aerospace, Lockheed Martin, and the University of Colorado campuses have all filed H-1B visa petitions for research scientist roles.
 Bioscience companies in the Denver metro area, including those clustered around the Fitzsimons Innovation Campus, also sponsor regularly.

 Which visa types are most common for research scientist roles in Colorado?